-Dr. Knolle, who has served as Chief Scientific Officer and Chief Operating Officer since its inception, is a member of the board of Charité CRO.
+Dr. Knolle, who has served as Chief Scientific Officer and Chief Operating Officer since its inception, was a member of the board of Charité Research Organisation GmbH, or Charité CRO until February 28, 2022.
 The Company has entered into a service contract with Charité CRO according to which Charité CRO provides services supporting research for the Company.
-In fiscal years 2020 and 2019 payments to Charité CRO with respect to this service contract amounted to &1,025,795, &1,238,355 and &49,600, respectively.
+In fiscal years 2020 and 2021 payments to Charité CRO with respect to this service contract amounted to \notin 1,025,795 and \notin 608 respectively.

-The amount of outstanding payable was €0 at December 31, 2020 (2019: €0).
+The amount of outstanding payable was €0 at December 31, 2021 (2020: €0).

-12. Remuneration of the board of Directors
+12. Remuneration of the board of Directors and Key management

-The emoluments, including pension costs as referred to in Section 2:383(1) of the Netherlands Civil Code, charged in the financial year to the Company and group companies by the Board of Directors members amounts to €759,868 (2019: €283,300).
-Further reference is made to note 20 of the consolidated financial statements.
+The emoluments, including pension costs as referred to in Section 2:383(1) of the Netherlands Civil Code, charged in the financial year to the Company and group companies by the Board of Directors members amounts to ε 3,302,840 (2020: ε 759,868).